Wisdom Teeth – Word of the Week

-Example: – My mouth hurts! – It’s probably your wisdom teeth coming out!
+Example: - My mouth hurts! - It's probably your wisdom teeth coming up!

-Have you ever wondered why we call the teeth in the at the backs of our mouths a wisdom teeth?
+Have you ever wondered why we call the teeth at the backs of our mouths wisdom teeth?

-The usual answer is that they’re thought to be called “wisdom teeth” because they appear so late—much later than the other teeth, at an age where people are supposed to be wiser than children – which is when all your other teeth grow.
+The usual answer is that they're thought to be called "wisdom teeth" because they appear so late—much later than the other teeth, at an age in which people are supposed to be wiser than children - which is when all your other teeth grow.
 Easy isn’t it?

 The real origin of the word is more complicated though.

 The term Wisdom Teeth comes from a mistranslation of the Dutch word for these teeth, 'verstandskiezen', literally 'far-standing-molars', referring to the fact that they are located at the back of the mouth.
 In Dutch, such compound words are contracted, (written without the spaces) leaving the first part of the word as 'verstand' which can correctly be translated as 'wisdom' or 'understanding', in English.

 While a lot of languages simply mirror the English version, there are a couple of languages where it is expressed differently.

 - Turkish refers directly to the age at which wisdom teeth appear and calls it '20 yaş dişi' (20th year tooth).

 - In Korean, its name is 'Sa-rang-nee' (사랑니, love teeth) referring to young adulthood and the pain of first love.